ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 ---
 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
 Moreover, I enjoy teaching and have taught Mathematics courses for undergraduates.

-I was a postdoctoral researcher at  the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/) of the [University of Münster](https://www.uni-muenster.de/en/) and obtained my PhD (Dr. rer. nat.) in Mathematics at the [University of Bremen](https://www.uni-bremen.de/en/fb3/).
+I was a postdoctoral researcher at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/) of the [University of Münster](https://www.uni-muenster.de/en/) supervised by [Prof. Dr. Marlies Pirner](https://www.uni-muenster.de/AMM/en/Pirner/index.shtml) and obtained my PhD (Dr. rer. nat.) in Mathematics at the [University of Bremen](https://www.uni-bremen.de/en/fb3/) under the supervision of [Prof. Dr. Jens Rademacher](https://www.math.uni-hamburg.de/en/forschung/bereiche/am/ang-dynamische-systeme/personen/rademacher-jens.html) and [Prof. Dr. Marc Keßeböhmer](https://www.uni-bremen.de/dynsys/members/prof-dr-marc-kesseboehmer).

 Currently, I am looking for a job in mathematical research or teaching.